Running Jobs

 Each investor group has unrestricted access to a dedicated primary queue with concurrent access to the number and type of nodes in which they invested.

-Users can view the partitions(queues) that they have the ability to submit batch jobs to, with the following command:
+You can view the partitions(queues) that you can submit batch jobs to, with the following command:

-Users can also view specific configuration information about the compute nodes associated with their primary partition(s), with the following command (replace <partition_name>
+You can also view specific configuration information about the compute nodes associated with your primary partition(s), with the following command (replace <partition_name>

 with the name of the partition):